Live Gold Price by Country

 Do I need to stay on the page for history to build?

-No. A server-side sampler fetches new points every minute, so data continues to accumulate even when no user is actively browsing.
+No. A server-side sampler fetches new points every hour, so data continues to accumulate even when no user is actively browsing.

 Can I share a specific view?